004 - Advance and Retreat

 Activity One - Describe

 As I am sure you are well aware our climate is slowly warming up but this is not a new phenomenon.
+This relates to the first subunit of Climate Change in Paper Two.
 Our planets temperature has fluctuated throughout time and this has helped to cause the ice ages as well as the warm period we are currently experiencing.
 Watch the short clip below and describe the long term global trend in warming temperatures.

 Activity Two - Glacial Changes

 Before we even begin to look at the different types of landforms a glacier can create we need to start with the basics and understand what glacier actually is, how it changes in mass and how it can move.
 Ultimately a glacier is just a slow moving body of ice very similar to a river just a much larger scale.
 Answer the questions below.

 How does a glacier actually form?
 Use the links in the 'Useful Resources' box to help you.

 Watch the youtube clip below and write notes on how glaciers move and how they help to shape the landscape.

 You defined what a system is for physical geography at the beginning of the lesson, now draw a systems diagram for a glacier.